 3. Skin Rolling / Microneedling

 Also known as “collagen induction therapy”, skin rolling or microneedling usually enters the fray when expensive machinery is not available or desirable.
-It is the technique of rolling a barrel-studded device consisting of a great deal of needles, which is then perforated into the skin repeatedly to a controlled depth of 2 to 3 mm.
+It is the technique of rolling a barrel-studded device consisting of a cluster of fine needles at the targeted area.
+The needles will then perforate into the skin repeatedly to a controlled depth of 2 to 3 mm.
 For bigger surface areas, a needle-studded rolling pin or a tattoo gun without pigment may be used.
+There is an expected downtime of approximately 5 days for the procedure.
+Take note that prior to your session, your face or back is clear of acne.
+This is to prevent the needles from piercing into an inflamed zit, carry the bacteria on the needles and then infect the other areas of the skin during the process.
+It is advisable to have this treatment done professionally and for the aftercare to be carried out to a T. Avoid going to the pool, sauna or tanning after the session and if you have decided to use a store-bought do-it-yourself kit at home, ensure that you have read the instructions thoroughly before you start.

 4. Non-Ablative Therapies